 Now let’s talk about what type of repair the plug kit will fix.

-A tire plug kit will restore any puncher in the tread part of a tubeless tire. (all standard car tires are tubeless these days) That includes nail and screw punctures or punctures that are caused by staples, wire or anything that produces a small round punctures 3/16th or less in size.
+A tire plug kit will restore any puncher in the tread part of a tubeless tire. (all standard car tires are tubeless these days) That includes nail and screw punctures or leaks that are caused by staples, wire or anything that produces a small round hole 3/16th inch or less in size.

 When can a tire not be repaired with a plug?